new333333/test2/trunk/ssf/samples/portlet/readme.txt

 1. Stop ICEcore server.

 2. Build and deploy the sample by running "ant deploy" from the command line.
-This builds ssf-sample-portlet.jar and copies it into
+This builds teaming-sample-portlet.jar and copies it into
 <icecore installation>/webapps/ssf/WEB-INF/lib directory.
 It also copies
 a jsp file and some required configuration files into respective sub-directories under <icecore installation>/webapps/ssf/WEB-INF.